Optimizer choice is an empirical decision

 - the optimization trajectory is still far from a well-formed basin;

-- rapid coordinatewise adaptation is often highly beneficial.
+- rapid coordinate-wise adaptation is often highly beneficial.

-Late-stage training and fine-tuning
+Late-stage training and fine-tuning: where SGD still wins

 The situation changes once the network is no longer at random initialization.
+Suppose that:

-- the model has already been trained,
+- the model has already been trained;

-- the parameters already lie in a reasonably good region of the loss landscape,
+- the parameters already lie in a reasonably good region of the loss landscape;

 In that regime, Adam may still work well, but its advantages are no longer automatic.
+The precise concern is the following:

-- Adam rescales updates coordinatewise using recent gradient statistics;
+- Adam rescales updates coordinate-wise using recent gradient statistics;

 Fine-tuning takeaway

 In fine-tuning or late-stage exploitation, Adam should not be assumed to be automatically optimal.
 Its adaptive speed can be an advantage, but in some cases SGD + Momentum/NAG yields a better final trade-off between adaptation and preservation.
+The empirical pattern “Adam for pre-training, SGD for fine-tuning” is common enough in the literature to be worth testing explicitly at the start of any fine-tuning project.

-This is an empirical tendency, not a hard law.
-The outcome depends on:
+An empirical tendency, not a hard law

 - the amount of new data,